-Here’s our formula: Those people who get our entry-level program, complete the worksheet, practice with a handheld recorder that goes everywhere your car keys go and come back for a private coaching session with Captain Rob increase their chances of gaining a badge up to 90%!
+It’s simple, for those candidates who get our entry-level program, complete the worksheet, practice with a handheld recorder (that goes everywhere your car keys go), and take it one step further and come back for a private coaching session with Captain Rob…the chance of gaining a badge increases by up to 90-percent!
 That’s not a statement but a fact!

-We have coached candidates who had no experience and those who have been trying up to 18 years to get a firefighter job or promotion.
-One thing is common with most.
-After beating their heads against the wall trying everything possible to get this job, they figured out that the real secret is being able to pass the oral high enough to get a shot at the badge.
+We have coached candidates who had no experience and had been trying for up to 18 years to get a firefighter job or promotion.
+The one thing most had in common was this: after beating their heads against the wall trying everything possible to get hired, they finally figured out that the secret is being able to score high enough on your orals to get a shot at the badge.

 “The Interview that will Make it or break it!”

 From someone who can speak from his personal experience:

 “I just wanted to put this out there for anyone who has or is getting ready to apply for a dept…I will admit I was pretty skeptical at first but after failing at numerous interviews and being completely frustrated with the process I was thankfully referred to www.eatstress.com.
 I looked it over and after a few months ….yes I said months, I ordered the CD-series certain I could figure this out on my own.
 For another year I did just that but after failing several more times I finally called back for a coaching session and within a week I not only had an interview but ended up 2nd on the list at my dream Dept and I start in two weeks!
 BEST MONEY I EVER SPENT!!!!!” –Mark